sourcefuse/terraform-aws-arc-ecs/example/README.md

 ## Overview

-Example demonstrating how to use terraform-aws-refarch-ecs.
+Example demonstrating how to use terraform-aws-arc-ecs.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->